 - If you encounter any resistance while trying to remove the spark plugs, try using some PB Blaster, a penetrating anti-seize lubricant that can be purchased at an auto supply shop like O’Reilly’s or AutoZone.

 Note: At this point, if you still cannot get the spark plugs out, take your jet ski to a repair mechanic rather than forcing the spark plugs out with a wrench.
-This can cause significant (and expensive) damage to the engine block.
+This can cause significant (and expensive) damage to the engine cylinder head.

 - Once the spark plugs are loose in the socket, hand turn them the rest of the way to gently free them from their fittings.
 Be very careful not to drop your ratchet or extensions, as the engine compartment is tight.
 Whether the wrench gets jammed in the engine compartment or drops through to sink into a lake, you’re not going to be happy.
 Have a magnet or spring-loaded retrieval tool handy to grab items dropped into the hull.

 - Once the spark plugs are removed, inspect the spark plug fittings.
 You will see a hole that leads down to the injectors.
 Make sure this part of the fitting is not wet and make sure it dries thoroughly if it is before adding a new spark plug.
 To hasten the drying process, dry gas treatment can be used.